gt3/tracker/README.md

-Use this library to integrate analytics vendor sdks with your JavaScript app.
+Use this library to integrate analytics vendor SDKs with your JavaScript app.

-### Benefits
+### Goals
-- Abstract out vendor specific implementation so your app can integrate with multiple vendors with a common API.
+- Abstract out vendor specific implementation to integrate with multiple vendors through a common API.
+- Provide seamless integration for Redux-based apps.
+  - Use middleware to communicate with vendor SDK.
+  - Dispatch actions to manage tracking behavior.
+  - Dispatch actions to track user activity.
+  - Integrate with developer tools without additional configuration.
 - Enforce consistency with Typescript types.
-- Redux-friendly
-  - Action-oriented design
-  - Easy integration with developer tools

 ## Quick start